sridhar2226/Grocery-list-taker/README.md

 Automatically updates the list and localStorage whenever a new item is added or an item status is updated.
 6. Reset Functionality
 Users can reset the list, clearing all data from the table and localStorage.
+7.Responsive Design
+The application is fully responsive, ensuring an optimal viewing experience across all devices, from desktops to mobile phones.
+On smaller screens, the layout adjusts accordingly, and horizontal scrolling is enabled for tables with overflowing content.
+This responsive design ensures that no matter where or on which device you access the Grocery List Tracker, you will always have a smooth and user-friendly experience.